USAFA-ECE/ece281-book/book/lab/lab1.md

 You will implement your first schematic (3.a 8:1 MUX (74151) and inverter(s) (7404)) in hardware using integrated circuits.

+**BEFORE** you wire the breadboard you **MUST** draw this schematic.
+The schematic should inlcude the chip and its pinout connections.
+Remember to avoid floating inputs, or you will spend a lot of time debugging.

+> Add a picture of this schematic to your folder and commit it with git.

 Reference [](../ICE/ICE1.md) if you need a refresher on how the breadboard functions and how to place your power converter.
 You can also reference the breadboard handout in the Datasheets Library to determine how the